|

 the effects of the US turmoil would be limited, because his government

+was gearing the country towards self-reliance.
 "We would have been hit harder if we had relied more on exports,"

+he said.
 Finance Minister Somkid Jatusripitak declined to speculate about the

 possibility of a weaker domestic economy resulting from global fiscal

+gloom.
 The Bank of Thailand's (BOT) latest forecast, made before the terrorist

 attacks, put economic growth this year at 1.5 to 2 per cent.
+BOT governor MR Pridiyathorn Devakula, at the time of the latest forecast,

 said he thought a growth rate of 1.8 per cent was achievable, by his "conservative"

+estimate.
 The forecast was based on projected export growth this year of minus

 5 per cent in US dollar terms, but a 10-per-cent increase in baht terms

+over last year.
 The rationale for this was the baht's exchange rate to the US dollar:

 last year the baht averaged 38 to 40 against the dollar, compared with